danhje/sylte/README.md

 The file name will have the format
 `<file name>-<function name>-<timestamp>.pickle`.

-The function `latest` will retrieve an unsylt the latest arg set, returning a tuple with args and kwargs.
+The function `latest` will retrieve and unsylt the latest arg set, returning a tuple with args and kwargs.

 ```python
 >>> from sylte import latest